Pici pasta Street food

 A. Pici all’Aglione – quick

 Sweat crushed garlic in olive oil until fragrant.
 Add chopped tomatoes and a pinch of chili.
 Simmer until bright and slightly reduced.
 Toss with fresh Pici.
-Finish with a drizzle of olive oil or a light grating of pecorino if desired.
+Finish with a drizzle of olive oil or a light grating of Pecorino if desired.

-B. With mushrooms and pecorino
+B. With mushrooms and Pecorino

 Sauté mixed mushrooms with garlic.
 Add a splash of white wine and reduce the heat.
-Toss with cooked Pici and grated pecorino.
+Toss with cooked Pici and grated Pecorino.
 Use pasta water to create a silky coating.

 C. Rustic with ragù